Siege of Caffa: Siege

 The Mongols under Jani Beg besieged Caffa in 1343 and the Venetian territory of Tana, the cause of which was a brawl between Italians and Muslims in Tana.
 The siege of Caffa lasted until February 1344, when it was lifted after an Italian relief force killed 15,000 Mongol troops and destroyed their siege machines.

 Jani Beg renewed the siege in 1345 and cut off any supplies to the city, leading to miserable conditions within Caffa.
 The siege was a prolonged and grueling affair, lasting several months.
 The Mongol army, renowned for their military prowess and tactics, faced a formidable challenge in Caffa's strong fortifications.
 The city's defenses were well-maintained, and the Genoese defenders were determined to hold their ground.

 The Mongols employed various siege tactics, including direct assaults, bombardments, and attempts to breach the walls with siege engines.
 However, the Genoese, bolstered by their strategic fortifications and the ability to receive supplies by sea, managed to hold off the Mongol attacks.
-The defenders of Caffa employed innovative tactics to withstand the Mongol assaults.
-For example, they used Greek fire, a flammable liquid weapon, to repel attackers attempting to breach the walls.
-The city's fortifications were continuously reinforced, and the defenders maintained a disciplined schedule of repairs and patrols to ensure their resilience against the relentless Mongol siege.
 The stalemate continued for months, with both sides suffering significant casualties and struggling to maintain their positions.

 The turning point in the siege came when an outbreak of the plague struck the Mongol camp.
 The disease, which later became known as the Black Death, caused widespread devastation among the Mongol troops.
 The exact origins of the plague in the Mongol camp are unclear, but it is believed to have been brought by infected rodents and fleas that thrived in the unsanitary conditions of the encampment.
 The epidemic of bubonic plague devastated Jani Beg's forces, giving hope to the Italians, and he was forced to lift the siege in 1347.
 The siege and despair of the city's citizens as the disease spread is vividly described by the Italian notary Gabriel de Mussis.
 However, de Mussis was not present at the siege and his story is contradicted by contemporary evidence from the Black Sea region.
 It is now believed that the Black Death spread to Europe in grain shipments that were restarted after the wartime embargoes between Venetian, Genoan, and Golden Horde merchants had been lifted.

 The Italians blockaded Mongol ports, forcing Jani Beg to negotiate for peace, and they were allowed to reestablish their colony in Tana in 1347.
 The resolution of the siege marked a temporary restoration of stability in the region, but also emphasize the broader consequences of the conflict and the bubonic plague.